 David S. Koo

 Cornell University - Samuel Curtis Johnson Graduate School of Management

 Management frequently attributes earnings news to various economic events.
 Using textual analysis, we identify the economic factors underlying earnings news from press releases.
 We document a wide range of industry-wide shocks and firm-specific actions to which the earnings news in management forecasts is attributed.
 As expected, earnings attributions significantly affect peer firms’ price reactions to the earnings news.
 Specifically, earnings news attributed to industry-wide trends or firm structural changes leads to positive information transfers but news attributed to firm competitive moves triggers negative information transfers.
-The strength of information transfers depends on firm-level rivalry within the industry, the nature of industry-level competition, and the credibility of earnings attributions.
+Further evidence reveals that the strength of information transfers varies with firm-level rivalry within the industry, the nature of industry-level competition, and the credibility of earnings attributions.

 Number of Pages in PDF File: 48

 Keywords: Earnings Attributions, Information Transfers, Management Forecasts, Textual Analysis